Enterprise-CMCS/macpro-mdct-carts/README.md

 # CHIP Annual Reporting Template System

 Under section 2108(a) of the Act, states must assess the operation of their separate CHIP and Medicaid expansion programs and the progress made in reducing the number of uncovered, low-income children.
-The results of the assessment are reported to the Secretary by January 1 following the end of the FY in the CHIP Annual Report Template System (CARTS).
+The results of the assessment are reported to the Secretary by January 1 following the end of the FY in the CHIP Annual Reporting Template System (CARTS).
 CARTS collects information about programmatic changes, performance goals, program operation, program financing, program challenges and accomplishments.

 _Our main branch is for development of CARTSv3.
 Head to the [`master` branch](https://github.com/cmsgov/cms-carts-seds/tree/master) to view the readme, documentation, and source code fo CARTSv2._